-The school is dedicated to providing appropriate tailored measures of support for any LGBTQ+ individual who should require it.
+The school provides appropriate tailored measures of support for any LGBTQ+ individual who should require it.

 1. Legal framework

 This policy has due regard to all relevant legislation and guidance including, but not limited to, the following:

 - Human Rights Act 1998

 - Gender Recognition Act 2004

 - Equality Act 2010

 - Education Act 2011

 - DfE (2018) 'Gender separation in mixed schools'